COVID-19 Update for Beacon Hill

-In one week the COVID-19 infection rate in Beacon Hill and surrounding neighborhoods has risen only slightly.
+For a second week in a row the COVID-19 infection rate in Beacon Hill and surrounding neighborhoods has risen only slightly.

-According to the latest data released by the Boston Public Health Commission (BPHC) on Friday Beacon Hill, as well as the North End, West End, Back Bay and Downtown the infection rate rose 2 percent since last week.
+According to the latest data released by the Boston Public Health Commission (BPHC) on Friday Beacon Hill, as well as the North End, West End, Back Bay and Downtown the infection rate rose 1.7 percent since last week.
+The last increase week over week was 2 percent.

 On Friday the BPHC released its weekly COVID-19 stats by neighborhood that tracks infection rates and COVID testing results in Boston neighborhoods.

-The number of confirmed cases in the area increased from 564 cases on to 575 cases last Friday.
+The number of confirmed cases in the area increased from 575 cases to 588 cases last Friday.

 However, compared to other neighborhoods Beacon Hill, North End, West End, Back Bay and Downtown have the second lowest infection rates among residents second to only Fenway.

 The statistics released by the BPHC as part of its weekly COVID-19 report breaks down the number of cases and infection rates in each neighborhood.
 It also breaks down the number of cases by age, gender and race.
-Citywide positive cases of coronavirus rose 2.5 percent last week from 15,232 cases to 15,625 cases.
-So far 11,949 Boston residents have fully recovered from the virus and six additional residents died last week bringing the total of fatalities in the city to 754.
+Citywide positive cases of coronavirus rose 2.1 percent last week from 15,625 cases to 15,967 cases.
+So far 12,366 Boston residents have fully recovered from the virus and the deaths from COVID remain at 754.